karm435/hookgen/_pages/faqs.md

 Just enter the idea in the textbox and hit the generate new hook button.
 A list of hooks will be presented.

 ## How do I contact support?
-You can reach out to support via email at support@karmaacademy.com.au
+You can reach out to support via email at support@karmaacademy.com.au or you can reach out to support directly from within the app.
+Tap on the gear icon on the top right and tap on contact support to send an email.

 ## What happens to data when I delete the app?
 All the data is saved on user device and it will be deleted once user deletes the app.